-The Capertee Valley, was home to original inhabitants the Wiradjuri people, and was first traversed by European explorer James Blackman, who journeyed through to the Mudgee area in 1821.
-Sheep properties were later established in the valley during the 1840’s, producing quality wool.
+The Capertee Area was home to original inhabitants, the Wirdajuri people and was first traversed by European explorer James Blackman , who journeyed through to the Mudgee area in 1821.
+Sheep properties were later established in the Valley during the 1940’s, producing quality wool.

-Capertee village itself became a rest stop for travellers to Mudgee due to the location of a good water source.
-The village sprang up with a few homes, an inn and a post office, with railway construction completed in 1882.
+Capertee Village itself became a rest stop for tavellers to Mudgee due to the location of a good water supply.
+The Village grew with a few homes, an inn and a post office.
+In 1882 the railway construction was completed.

 The Glen Davis Shale Oil Works, located in the Capertee Valley, was one of the largest employers in the area.
 Producing gasoline, the operation was an important strategic resource during the war era.
 Today, the ruins of this once thriving industry can be toured every Saturday at 2.00pm.